research

 stamp can be used to fabricate amorphous thin film transistors

-This experimental program on flexible
+This study, which focuses on flexible

 minimization and fluid dynamical studies designed to